 The Trust maintains Trustees & Officers liability insurance for its Trustees and officers.
-The current Trustees & Officers Liability policies are in effect until October 31, 2023.
+The current Trustees & Officers Liability policies are in effect until October 31, 2025.
 The annual premium for the Primary Trustees & Officers policy has been paid by the Trust.
 No portion of the premium is directly paid by any of the Trustees or officers.
-The total aggregate insurance coverage/limit provided under the Primary policy is \$10,000,000 per loss, with an additional limit of \$50,000,000 provided under the five Excess Side-A Difference in Condition (DIC) policies.
-The total limit per loss and on an annual aggregate basis for all policies amounts to \$60,000,000.
-Under the primary policy, there is no deductible for losses attributed to the individual Trustees or officers, however a deductible of \$500,000 per loss must be absorbed by the Trust.
+The total aggregate insurance coverage/limit provided under the Primary policies is \$30,000,000 per loss, with an additional limit of \$50,000,000 provided under the Excess Side-A Difference in Condition (DIC) policies.
+The total limit per loss and on an annual aggregate basis for all policies amounts to \$80,000,000.

+Under the primary policy, there is no deductible for losses attributed to the individual Trustees or officers, but a deductible of \$250,000 per loss must be absorbed by the Trust.
 No claims have been made or paid under the aforementioned policies.